-ZAO ArmRosGazprom is supplying gas to the Armenian market and selling it to each and every group of end consumers.
+ZAO ArmRosGazprom supplies gas to the Armenian market and sells it to each and every group of end consumers.

-Since April 1, 2008 the Company’s subsidiary, Gazprom Sbyt Ukraine, has been supplying gas directly to industrial consumers in Ukraine.
-In 2011 supplies equaled 3.35 billion m3.
+Since April 1, 2008 Gazprom Sbyt Ukraine has been supplying gas directly to Ukrainian industrial consumers.
+In 2012 the volume of supply exceeded 2 billion m3.